Free CAD block websites

 What does CAD and AutoCAD mean?

 Before writing this article, we had set out to provide a top 10 list of the best and most relevant free CAD block libraries available.
-However there just aren’t 10 CAD block sites that are worth bothering with.
+However there just aren’t 10 CAD block sites that are worth mentioning.

-Too many have clumsy and out of date interfaces and fail to provide either a preview of the CAD file or decent block altogether!
+Too many have clumsy and out of date interfaces and fail to provide either a preview of the CAD file, a usable block, or a free DWG file altogether.

-For us this one sat at the top of the Google rankings, and whilst its interface is very dated, it does provide a solid set of basic 2D CAD blocks that both architects and students would require …for free
+For us this one sat at the top of the Google rankings, and whilst its interface is very dated, it does provide a solid set of basic 2D CAD bathroom, furniture, tree, kitchen, chairs and people blocks, that both architects and students would require …for free

 It’s a no thrills website and there is not a huge range (not as much as the paid and free sites) but there’s more than enough to get you by, as long as you are not after anything too specialist.